zerodytrash/TikTok-Live-Connector/README.md

 ### Example Usage:

 All routes are callable classes that accepts a singular object with the required parameters, and return a promise that resolves with the route data.
+For instance, here is how you can fetch Room Info from the page HTML:

 ```ts
 const connection = new TikTokLiveConnection('officialgeilegisela');

 connection.webClient.fetchRoomInfoFromHtml({ uniqueId: uniqueId })
     .then((response: FetchRoomInfoFromHtmlRouteResponse) => {
         console.log('Room Info:', response.data);